BSN Admissions Criteria

 Denver, CO 80202

 All applicants will be notified via USPS, email or phone call approximately six weeks after the closing date of the application deadline.
-Applicants that are chosen to continue the application process must set up an appointment within ten days of being contacted by DCN with their assigned Admission Representative.
+Applicants that are chosen to continue the application process must set up an appointment within ten days of being contacted by DCN with their assigned Admission Advisor.
 Applicants that are chosen to continue the application process are not automatically accepted into the program.
 Applicants must meet all application requirements (successful passing score on entrance examination etc) before being accepted.